Washington State vs. Miami Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - The Cougars have been favored by 1 point or more five times this season and are 3-2 ATS in those matchups.

-- Washington State has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).
+- Washington State has eclipsed the over/under in 50% of its opportunities this year (six times over 12 games with a set point total).

-- This year, the Cougars average the same number of points per game that the Hurricanes surrender (28.4).
+- The Cougars rack up 28.4 points per game, the same number the Hurricanes allow.

-- When Washington State puts up more than 28.4 points, it is 5-1 against the spread and 6-0 overall.

-- When Washington State piles up over 389.6 yards, the team is 4-1 against the spread and 5-0 overall.
+- Washington State is 4-1 against the spread and 5-0 overall when the team totals more than 389.6 yards.

-- The Cougars have turned the ball over five more times (16 total) than the Hurricanes have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Washington State at SISportsbook.